CongJyu/Pineapple/README.md

 ## Updates

+### 2021-12-18

+Add new functions.

+- Administrator can delete books from library now.
+- Administrator can delete user accounts from usergroup now.

 ### 2021-12-17

 Change the color of LIBRARY title.
 Add colorful tips and hints to messages.
 Also, syntax highlighting is added.